alexbarbosa1989/podman-test-webapp/README.md

 ~~~

-VARIATION TEST:
+**VARIATION TEST:  Modify standalone-openshift.xml configuration in Dockerfile**

 If want to test adding CLI commands in Dockerfile, below is an example of that.
-In the example, is adding to the docker file the RUN instruction to enable jboss-cli then execute the command:
+In the example, is adding to the docker file the RUN instruction to enable jboss-cli then execute the cli command to enable TRACE in ROOT logger:

 ~~~
 #ADD cli command test